kyriesent/node-rtsp-stream/README.md

   wsPort: 9999,
   ffmpegOptions: { // options ffmpeg flags
-    '-stats': '', // an option with no neccessary value uses a blank string '-force_fps': 30 // options with required values specify the value after the key }
+    '-stats': '', // an option with no neccessary value uses a blank string '-r': 30 // options with required values specify the value after the key }
 });